-Battery usage is always a hot topic among smartphone owners, and although I try not to think too much about it, there are times where I’m just curious to find out what apps have been draining my battery the most.
-Apple makes this pretty easy to find out, and with the release of iOS 9, it’s even giving a little more details about how individual apps have been impacting your battery.
+Battery usage is always a hot topic among smartphone owners, and although I try not to overthink it, there are times when I’m just curious to find out what apps have been draining my battery the most. iOS and iPadOS make it pretty easy to find out the battery percentage an app uses.
+Here’s how to see details about how individual apps have been impacting your iPhone battery.